simonhw/beekeeping/README.md

 #### Features To Be Implemented
 - Add mouse hover effect on laptop and dekstop screens: CSS styling will darken the two images at the bottom of index.html and display white text above the darkened area saying "*Learn more about courses*" and "*Browse our shop*" respectively for both images.
+- Update the form to allow more than one person to be registered in the same submission.
 - Upgrade the Courses page to allow direct booking of and payment for available courses.
 - Upgrade the Shop page to allow direct ordering and payment via the website.